 While propping your legs up on some stacked pillows is probably the simplest and most affordable way to get your feet up, it may not be the most effective.
 This can eventually become uncomfortable and the pillows might fall if you try to turn over.
 Getting a bed with adjustable reclining settings may work well, or spending time in a zero gravity massage chair could help with getting your legs up above your heart.

 Some people find that it’s difficult to sleep the entire night with legs elevated, but even getting them lifted up for 20 minutes during a midday nap can certainly help your health in a variety of ways.
 But, of course, the benefits are even greater if you can maintain the position of keeping your legs high for the hours at night when you are resting anyway.
+One of the least expensive and easiest ways to achieve this is to get an elevating memory foam leg rest pillow.

 Benefits of Sleeping with Elevated Legs